stephenbpeters/SprinklerPi/README.md

 Your web hosting solution may require additional configuration to allow php file uploads, follow their documentation if you run into trouble.  use php-upload.html to help debug problems.

 Currently there's no authentication needed to turn on your sprinkler, it's on the list for the future.
-For now, if you feel that may be a problem, simply add a .htaccess file to lock out strangers.
+For now, if you feel that may be a problem, simply add an .htaccess file to lock out strangers.

 ## Contact